-That’s one of several reasons that calories aren’t the smartest way to account for one’s diet, as I discuss further here.
+That’s one of several reasons that calories aren’t the smartest way to account for one’s diet.

 The bottom line: whether you’re a soldier, a hiker, or just a person who wants the most nutritious food possible wherever you go without carrying around a heavy cooler, pemmican is your best bet.